peppemas/mcp_server/README.md

 2. **Command-Line Interface**:
    Provides command-line arguments for configuration:
-    - `-n`: Specifies the name of the server to expose to clients.
+    - `-n`: Specifies the name of the server to expose to clients. (optional)
-    - `-p`: Sets the path to the plugins directory.
+    - `-p`: Sets the path to the plugins directory where to search the plugins (it searches also in subdirectories).
-    - `-l`: Sets the path to the logs directory.
+    - `-l`: Sets the path to the log directory.

 3. **Plugin System**:
    The server is designed to load plugins dynamically from a specified directory (`-p` argument).
 Each plugin extends